 Well my 6th year of teaching is officially underway.
 Last year was a rough teaching year for me and while I know there are always going to be seasons or years rougher than others, it had really taken a tole on me.
 I was beginning to doubt myself and if I was really cut out for teaching anymore.
 I was beginning to doubt that I could transform these middle schoolers into amazing musicians,( I had done it before, but why couldn’t I now), give them a greater appreciation and love for music, and even sometimes relate to them.
-My 6th grade strings class last year was really rough and it was hard for me to be joyous about teaching my passion when I knew everyday what I was about to walk into.
+One of my classes last year was really rough and it was hard for me to be joyous about teaching my passion when I knew everyday what I was about to walk into.
 As I’ve been entering this year, I’ve been reflecting more and more about last year and what worked well and what didn’t.
 I’ve been thinking about my process of teaching my procedures and classroom management strategies, how I taught certain lessons, and what kind of environment I want for the students.

 I am an over thinker anyway, always analyzing everything and asking myself why something worked and why it may not have worked, but as a teacher, I do this even more than before!
 I’ve been thinking about my process of teaching my procedures and classroom management strategies, how I taught certain lessons, and what kind of environment I want for the students.
 As the beginning of this school year was coming closer, (as much as I didn’t want to do any school work), I began to look over how I handled situations last year ( or didn’t), how I set up the classroom, and if i had really done a good job demonstrating my procedures and discussing my expectations.